KippAD/portfolio-project-2/TESTING.md

 ## **Responsiveness**

 The application is desktop first, meaning that it was designed to function at its best on larger screen sizes, however it has also been made responsive to most viewport dimensions.
-The following devices are all of the specific resolutions that the application has been tested on:
+The following is a list of all of the specific resolutions and devices that the application has been tested on:

 <p  align="center"><img  src="assets/readme-images/responsive-testing.png" alt="List of devices that responsiveness has been tested on" width="50%"></p>

 The issue that kept returning seemed to be centering the modal in the middle of the screen vertically when it pops up - this was somewhat remedied through media queries but sometimes it will still appear slightly off center.
+Another issue stems from one of the padlock icons breaking to a second line before the other - this can knock the symmetry of the difficulty selection page.

+// Fix this is time
 The application also struggled on very small mobile phones (320px width) during testing.
-Although still playable, the menu pushes icons off of the screen and disjoints the whole page.
+Although still playable, the menu pushes icons off of the screen and can disjoint the whole page.

 Learning from the responsive testing, in future developments it might be beneficial to design the application in mobile format first and build up from there.
 Although the game holds up on most smaller devices it looks markedly better on desktop, so if there was more time that is an area that would be a focus of improvement.